 Child Custody Representation for Unmarried Parents in New York

-Long Island family law attorneys assert parental rights
+Family law attorneys assert parental rights

 Parenthood comes with rights and obligations, even when the parents are not married.
 If you are an unwed parent of either sex, you may be confused about your legal standing.
 If you want to assert your right to a meaningful relationship with your child, or the child’s right to financial support from a biological parent, we can help.
 Bryan L. Salamone & Associates, P.C. is Long Island’s largest and busiest law firm dedicated exclusively to family law and divorce.
 We have extensive experience in paternity, child custody and child support litigation, and we work tirelessly to deliver the best results possible.